delhoume/byoncama/README.md

 <image>

-A rudimentary graphical mapping editor is provided in the mapping_editor folder. it is a Processing sketch that can be opened on all platforms.
+A basic graphical mapping editor is provided in the mapping_editor folder. it is a Processing sketch that can be opened on all platforms.
 It allows editing interactively the quadrilaterals with the mouse and specialized keyboard shortcuts hit ? to get help an do not forget to hit 'Enter" done.
 Mappings for all 181 leaves are provided.
-A few leaves haven two mappings.
+A few leaves have two mappings.

-`scripts/make_seamless[bat,.sh]` computes all seamless images not already in seamless_images, from the reference in gallica_pngs and the mapping in `mappings`. it takes about 10mn per mapping on my  machine , for a total of
+## Development

+if you need to change something in  the workflow , you will  have to propagate change and recreate all scripts

+ There are Javascript, generators for download, seamless leaves creation, geolocalisation and final pyramid computation.

+ i use deno as the js runtime, as it is a single binary.

+  `deno -A src/gen_make_seamless`

+  generators have no external dependencies.

+The list of all images that are part of the final assembled images is in `data/mappings.json`.
+The geographical location of each mapping has been extracted or computed from BNF scans, and is described in `data/position.json`, with a kind of spatial organization.
+This file is the key to geolocalisaton, as it gives each mapping cornrs a location in the Cassini coordinate system

+Cassini described it the index (assemblage) and proj4 is :

+`cass +lat_0=48.8361111 +lon_0=2.33570833 +x_0=0 +y_0=0 +R=6372057 +units=m +no_defs`

+cass = Cassini Soldner
+lat = latitude of the french observatoire in Paris = 48.836111 degrees long  = longitude of the french observatoire in Paris = 2.3372083- 0.0015 ?
+R = earth radius according to Cassini units = meters